Sivananda Saraswati

-He was the founder of the Divine Life Society (DLS) in 1936, Yoga-Vedanta Forest Academy (1948) and author of over 200 books on yoga, Vedanta, and a variety of subjects.
+He was the founder of the Divine Life Society (DLS) in 1936, Yoga-Vedanta Forest Academy (1948), and the author of over 200 books on yoga, Vedanta, and a variety of subjects.
 He established Sivananda Ashram, the headquarters of the DLS, on the bank of the Ganges at Muni Ki Reti, 3 km from Rishikesh, and lived most of his life there.

 Sivananda Yoga, the yoga form propagated by his disciple Vishnudevananda, is now spread in many parts of the world through Sivananda Yoga Vedanta Centres.
 These centres are not affiliated with Sivananda's ashrams, which are run by the Divine Life Society.

 Biography

 Early life

-Swami Sivananda was born as Kuppuswami to a brahmin family on 8 September 1887.
-His birth tooke place during the early hours of the morning as the Bharani star was rising in Pattamadai village on the banks of the Tamraparni river in Tirunelveli district, Tamil Nadu.
-His father, Sri P.S.
-Vengu Iyer, worked as a revenue officer, and was a great Shiva Bhakta (Bhakti) himself.
-His mother, Srimati Parvati Ammal, was religious.
+Swami Sivananda was born as Kuppuswami to a Brahmin family on 8 September 1887.
+His birth took place during the early hours of the morning, as the Bharani star was rising in Pattamadai village in Tirunelveli district, Tamil Nadu.
+His father, P.S.
+Vengu Iyer, worked as a revenue officer and was a devotee of Shiva.
+His mother, Parvati Ammal, was also religious.
 Kuppuswami was the third and last child of his parents.

 As a child, he was very active and promising in academics and gymnastics.
 He attended medical school in Tanjore, where he excelled.
 He ran a medical journal called Ambrosia during this period.
 Upon graduation, he practiced medicine and worked as a doctor in British Malaya for ten years, with a reputation for providing free treatment to poor patients.
-Over time, a sense that medicine was healing on a superficial level grew in Dr. Kuppuswami, urging him to look elsewhere to fill the void, and in 1923 he left Malaya and returned to India to pursue his spiritual quest.
+Over time, a feeling developed in Dr. Kuppuswami that medicine was healing only on a superficial level, urging him to look elsewhere to fill the void, and in 1923 he left Malaya and returned to India to pursue his spiritual quest.

 Initiation

-Upon his return to India in 1924, he went to Rishikesh where he met his guru, Vishvananda Saraswati, who initiated him into the Sannyasa order, and gave him his monastic name.
+Upon his return to India in 1924, he went to Rishikesh where he met his guru, Vishvananda Saraswati, who initiated him into the Sannyasa order and gave him his monastic name.
 The full ceremony was conducted by Vishnudevananda, the mahant (abbot) of Sri Kailas Ashram.
-Sivananda settled in Rishikesh, and immersed himself in intense spiritual practices.
+Sivananda settled in Rishikesh and immersed himself in intense spiritual practices.
 Sivānanda performed austerities for many years while continuing to nurse the sick.
 In 1927, with some money from an insurance policy, he ran a charitable dispensary at Lakshman Jhula.